banner svg (1)

 • Keep your newsletter exclusive: Provide early access to school events or make unique offerings families wouldn’t find anywhere else.

-• Optimize for mobile: Most parents prefer content sent to their smartphones, emails, or tablets.
+• Optimize for mobile: Most families prefer content sent to their smartphones, emails, or tablets.
 Ensure your newsletter includes a responsive format that is readable on mobile screens.

 Preschool newsletters to incoming families